scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

    ds = yt.load("MHDSloshing/virgo_low_res.0054.vtk",
                 parameters=parameters)

 Slices through the density and temperature of the simulation dataset are shown in Figure :ref:`sloshing`.
+The luminosity and temperature of our model galaxy cluster roughly match that of Virgo.
 The photons will be created from a spherical region centered on the domain center, with a radius of 250 kpc:

 .. code-block:: python